PolyPasswordHasher/PolyPasswordHasher-C/README.md

 ###### parameters

-* context : the context to attempt unlocking
+* context : the context to attempt transition with.

 * username_count : the number of accounts provided

-* usernames : an array of usernames to attempt unlocking
+* usernames : an array of usernames to attempt secret-recombination

 * username_lengths: an array containing the length of each specific username